-- CO2 Acquire a clear understanding about protein sorting and their mechanisms - CO3 To know about Recombination and repair mechanism in DNA - CO4 Detail understanding of molecular techniques of genomes analysis
+CO2 Acquire a clear understanding about protein sorting and their mechanisms

+CO3 To know about Recombination and repair mechanism in DNA

+CO4 Detail understanding of molecular techniques of genomes analysis

-- 1. Nine questions will be set in all. - 2.
-Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
+2. Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
 The remaining eight questions will be set unit wise selecting two questions from each Unit I to IV.
-The candidate will be required to attempt question No. 1 and four more selecting one questions from each unit. - 3.
-As far as possible the questions should be divided into sub-parts and marks indicated part wise.
+The candidate will be required to attempt question No. 1 and four more selecting one questions from each unit.

+3. As far as possible the questions should be divided into sub-parts and marks indicated part wise.